TK-Mamba: Marrying KAN With Mamba for Text-Driven 3D Medical Image Segmentation: Abstract

 \section{Abstract}

-3D medical image segmentation is vital for clinical diagnosis and treatment but is challenged by high-dimensional data and complex spatial dependencies.
+3D medical image segmentation is important for clinical diagnosis and treatment but faces challenges from high-dimensional data and complex spatial dependencies.
 Traditional single-modality networks, such as CNNs and Transformers, are often limited by computational inefficiency and constrained contextual modeling in 3D settings.
-We introduce a novel multimodal framework that leverages Mamba and Kolmogorov-Arnold Networks(KAN) as an efficient backbone for long-sequence modeling.
-Our approach features three key innovations: First, an EGSC (Enhanced Gated Spatial Convolution) module captures spatial information when unfolding 3D images into 1D sequences.
-Second, we extend Group-Rational KAN(GR-KAN), a Kolmogorov-Arnold Networks variant with rational basis functions, into 3D-Group-Rational KAN(3D-GR-KAN) for 3D medical imaging—its first application in this domain—enabling superior feature representation tailored to volumetric data.
-Third, a dual-branch text-driven strategy leverages CLIP’s text embeddings: one branch swaps one-hot labels for semantic vectors to preserve inter-organ semantic relationships, while the other aligns images with detailed organ descriptions to enhance semantic alignment.
-Experiments on the Medical Segmentation Decathlon (MSD) and KiTS23 datasets show our method achieving state-of-the-art performance, surpassing existing approaches in accuracy and efficiency.
-This work highlights the power of combining advanced sequence modeling, extended network architectures, and vision-language synergy to push forward 3D medical image segmentation, delivering a scalable solution for clinical use.The source code is openly available at \url{https://github.com/yhy-whu/TK-Mamba}.
+To alleviate these limitations, we propose \textbf{\textit{TK-Mamba}}, a multimodal framework that fuses the linear-time Mamba with Kolmogorov-Arnold Networks (KAN) to form an efficient hybrid backbone.
+Our approach is characterized by two primary technical contributions.
+Firstly, we introduce the novel 3D-Group-Rational KAN (3D-GR-KAN), which marks the first application of KAN in 3D medical imaging, providing a superior and computationally efficient nonlinear feature transformation crucial for complex volumetric structures.
+Secondly, we devise a dual-branch text-driven strategy using Pubmedclip’s embeddings.
+This strategy significantly enhances segmentation robustness and accuracy by simultaneously capturing inter-organ semantic relationships to mitigate label inconsistencies and aligning image features with anatomical texts.
+By combining this advanced backbone and vision-language knowledge, \textbf{\textit{TK-Mamba}} offers a unified and scalable solution for both multi-organ and tumor segmentation.
+Experiments on multiple datasets demonstrate that our framework achieves state-of-the-art performance in both organ and tumor segmentation tasks, surpassing existing methods in both accuracy and efficiency.
+Our code is publicly available at \url{https://github.com/yhy-whu/TK-Mamba}.